BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 ### Step 6: Create the Claim

 Start with the claim itself as the envelope subject.
 Freeform attestation of this type are created with the standard `envelope` commands rather than the more constrained `envelope xid` commands.
-That's because they're either going to be separate from a XID (a detached attestation) or they're going to be attached to a XID at a specific, defined point, such as `attachment` or `edge` (which we'll meet in future chapters).
+That's because they're either going to be separate from a XID (as a detached attestation) or they're going to be attached to a XID at a specific, defined point, such as `attachment` or `edge` (which we'll meet starting in Tutorial 06).

 ```
 CLAIM=$(envelope subject type string \